 The Lord has healed every wound in my heart and I know the abundant life He intends for His children to enjoy.
 I am balanced and secure.
 I’m in the hollow of His hand, and I’ll never leave Him again.
 Praise God!”
 (What Demons Can Do To Saints, 72-74)

-The following is another case of a demons retaliating when a person turned to the Lord Jesus Christ:
+The following is another case of the Adversary retaliating when a person turned to the Lord Jesus Christ:

 Don’t ever be intimidated and lose trust in the Lord.
 Job was tried and tested by the enemy but he still never gave up.
 Let that be a lesson for all believers.